|

 What is the status of these Jurassic operating systems?
 The predecessor of MVS, MVT is in the public domain.
 VM releases through VM/370 Release 6 were open source, and are now also considered to be in the public domain.
 Since MVS 3.8 was available for order directly from IBM as a no charge product, several Hercules users obtained MVS 3.8J from IBM and made available not only distribution tapes, but even turnkey systems like TK4- for use with Hercules.

-My main research subject in the 1980's at the University of Nijmegen concerned computational chemistry.
-Most code I wrote in Nijmegen was in now vintage but back then modern FORTRAN on VM/370 and later VM/SP.
+My main research subject in the 1980's concerned computational chemistry.
+Most code I wrote in Nijmegen was in now vintage but back then modern Fortran on VM/370 and later VM/SP.
 For some time I ranked among the heavy users of the university's computer center, which I thought was kind of cool.
-Hence I did not think very long before deciding to give the VM/370 community edition a whirl.
-In part I did this of course just for having the satisfaction of being a privileged user - albeit a lonely user - on VM, something unthinkable in the 1980's on the real thing.
+Recently, a VM/370 distribution has been made available that should become a community edition of this vintage system.
+It makes CMS usable again by adding for instance a full-screen editor, the FORTRAN H compiler and much more.
+Hence I did not think very long before deciding to give the VM/370 community edition a whirl and migrate my vm6pext setup.

-On this community edition, I installed as guest operating systems MVS, MVT and VM/370 (VM can run itself and used to be developed this way).
+On this community edition, I installed as guest operating systems MVS, MVT, VM/370 (VM can run itself and used to be developed this way), and UTS (a Unix system for VM).
 For much of this, there are tutorials on the moshix channel.
-MVS was more or less copied from the VM/370 version generously made available by professor René Ferland.
-That MVS guest in turn derives from TK4- and is modified to behave well on VM, for instance by spooling job output to the CMS user who scheduled the job.

 I reconfigured VM's kernel giving MVS direct access to memory to avoid double paging which is a performance sink when MVS runs on top of VM.
 Once VM is up, I boot MVS (sorry, ipl MVS) from within a telnet session connected to VM as described below.
 The VIRTUAL=REAL notification means that double paging is avoided.